axe312ger/metalsmith-sharp/README.md

 ### moveFile

-If the resulting file has a different name, the default behavior is to create a new file.
-Set this option to false to delete the input file.
+If the resulting file has a different name, the default behavior is to create a new file and keep the input file.
+Set this option to true to delete the input file.

 ```js
 {